 Definition of Capital Expenditure

-Capital expenditure, also known as CAPEX, can be defined as the amount of funds utilized by an organization to buy, upgrade and/or maintain long-term tangible/ non-tangible assets such as buildings, property, vehicles, equipment, industrial plant, technology, goodwill, etc. which is expected to provide long term future economic benefits usually for a period longer than one accounting period.
+Capital expenditure, also known as CAPEX, can define as the amount of funds utilized by an organization to buy, upgrade and maintain long-term tangible/ non-tangible assets such as buildings, property, vehicles, equipment, industrial plant, technology, goodwill, etc., which expects to provide long term future economic benefits usually for a period longer than one accounting period.

 Explanation

-CAPEX is a term often used to describe expenditures like venturing into new projects or adding to existing investments.
+CAPEX often describes expenditures like venturing into new projects or adding to existing investments.
 It creates a substantial effect on the long-term and short-term financial position of an organization.
-Depending upon the type of expenditure, the amount spent will be recorded and reported under various assets like land and buildings, plant and machineries, furniture and fixtures, etc. The cost of these assets accepts land allocated as depreciation expense over a period of time for which capital asset is expected to generate future economic benefits of its useful life.
+Depending upon the type of expenditure, the amount spent will record and report under various assets like land and buildings, plant and machinery, furniture and fixtures, etc. The cost of these assets accepts land allocated as depreciation expense over some time for which capital assets are expected to generate future economic benefits of its useful life.
 Cashflows incurred under capex are usually reported under investing activities as part of cashflows.

 Characteristics of Capital Expenditure